 Ten years ago at the start of the war in Syria, thousands of Syrian refugees began fleeing to Jordan.
 In response to the influx of refugees, the Za’atari refugee camp was opened in 2012 and quickly became the largest camp for Syrian refugees in the world.

-Today, the camp hosts more than 76,000 refugees.
+Today, the camp hosts more than 83,000 refugees.
 Through the years, the camp has made great strides in empowering refugees through education and livelihood opportunities.
-Of those living in Za’atari, more than 18,000 children are enrolled in school and 13,000 adults have active work permits.
+As of October 2022, of those living in Za’atari, more than 22,000 children are enrolled in school and as of the end of October 2022, a total of 2,156 adults have active work permits.
 The protracted situation in Syria has worn down many refugees, leaving them with little to no savings.
 Work permits and education offer them hope for a brighter future.

 Rohingya refugees face a number of challenges in Kutupalong, one of the primary ones being monsoons.
 The yearly monsoon season is devastating to Rohingya refugees, causing widespread flooding and damage to shelters.
 However, community protection efforts have been a focus of the camp for many years, empowering refugees to learn how best to protect themselves and their shelters.
 From reinforcing bamboo for sturdier shelters to flood rescue classes that raise awareness on the risks of drowning, Rohingya refugees are placed at the center of the camp’s operations and its development.

 The Um Rakuba refugee camp in Sudan is just one of the many camps responding to the growing crisis in the Tigray region of Ethiopia.
 In November 2020, violence broke out in Ethiopia’s Tigray region, forcing thousands to flee their homes.
-Since the start of the violence, more than 60,000 refugees have arrived in Sudan, with hundreds of individuals arriving daily.
+Since the start of the violence.
+Today, more than 16,870 refugees and asylum seekers are registered in Um Rakuba.

 As this crisis began in the middle of the COVID-19 pandemic, concerns for hygiene and the spread of disease were prevalent from the start.
 Despite the health and protection concerns that Ethiopian refugees face in Um Rakuba, many are still finding ways to continue on and inspire hope.
-More than 30 percent of refugees from the Tigray region in Sudan are children and teachers like Ngesti are continuing education in makeshift classrooms to ensure students are learning and playing.
+More than 33 percent of refugees registered are children and teachers like Ngesti are continuing education in makeshift classrooms to ensure students are learning and playing.